From Adaptation to Intelligence: A Systematic Review of Data, Strategies, and Impact in Personalized VR: Challenges and Future Research Directions

-Regarding evaluation, diverse assessment methods are used in current research, which makes it difficult to compare results across studies \cite{halbig2021systematic}.
-Such diversity of evaluation methods limits the comparability of results across studies.
-In addition, multiple factors shape UX during immersion; however, it is unclear how each factor contributes to UX \cite{hameed2024authenticity}.
-Thus, a method that could help researchers figure out how each factor contributes to overall UX would be effective for future system design.
+\textbf{CH7. }As discussed in Section \ref{sec:dis3}, diverse assessment methods are used in current research.
+Although multiple factors shape UX during immersion, their individual contributions to UX remain poorly understood \cite{hameed2024authenticity}.
+Thus, a method that could help researchers determine how each factor contributes to overall UX during VR immersion would be effective for future system design.
 We advocate for the development and adoption of standardized protocols and validated instruments to assess the effectiveness of personalization strategies.
+In addition, current evaluation practices focus on short-term performance metrics, with limited consideration of long-term engagement, learning retention, and user well-being due to VR setup challenges.
+This is especially problematic in domains such as rehabilitation, education, and mental health, where monitoring long-term engagement and improvement is crucial \cite{juliano2022increased}.
+Future studies should focus more on examining how personalized systems influence user adaptation, learning retention and transfer, and sustained engagement over time \cite{makarova2023virtual}.
+One promising direction is the adoption of multi-phase study designs, in which adaptive VR systems are evaluated across different phases, enabling researchers to distinguish novelty effects from sustained learning and to observe how adaptation strategies influence users over time.
 Beyond subjective metrics, there is an absence of evaluation datasets to compare systems objectively.
-Considering the diversity of applications, domain-specific evaluation datasets are crucial for effectively comparing results within the same domain.
-Establishing benchmark datasets tailored to different VR personalization contexts would facilitate consistent evaluation and accelerate product iteration in the field \cite{otto2019virtual}.
-Moreover, datasets collected in VR studies are relatively less reusable due to challenges such as differences in data alignment, data privacy [\textbf{CH5}], and the susceptibility of subjective data to distortion.
-Unlike datasets in AI research, which are frequently shared and reused across studies to benefit from scale effects, VR datasets remain fragmented and difficult to compare.
-For instance, benchmark datasets such as ImageNet \cite{deng2009imagenet} or COCO \cite{lin2014microsoft} have driven rapid progress by enabling consistent comparison across models.
-While some efforts exist in VR, such as VREED \cite{tabbaa2021vreed} for emotion recognition using eye tracking and physiological measures, they lack the scale and generalizability of AI benchmarks.
-Therefore, promoting the creation and sharing of standardized datasets is essential to advancing the training and evaluation of personalized VR systems \cite{wang2023ieee}.
+Considering the diversity of applications, domain-specific evaluation datasets are crucial for consistent evaluation within comparable contexts.
+However, VR datasets are often difficult to reuse or share due to challenges such as varied experimental setups and privacy concerns.
+In contrast to AI research, benchmark datasets such as ImageNet \cite{deng2009imagenet} and COCO \cite{lin2014microsoft} have enabled rapid progress.
+While some efforts exist in VR, such as VREED \cite{tabbaa2021vreed}, they lack the scale and generalizability of AI benchmarks.
+Therefore, promoting the creation and sharing of standardized datasets is essential to advancing the training and evaluation of personalized VR systems \cite{wang2023ieee,otto2019virtual}.